Leytonstone tube station

-Leytonstone (/ˈleɪtənstoʊn/) is a London Underground station in Leytonstone, in the London Borough of Waltham Forest, east London, England.
+Leytonstone (/ˈleɪtənstoʊn/) is a London Underground station in Leytonstone, in the London Borough of Waltham Forest, east London.
 It is a stop on the Central line, between Leyton and Snaresbrook (on the direct route towards Epping) or Wanstead (on the Hainault loop towards Woodford) stations.
-The station is located on the boundary of London fare zone 3 and 4, close to Whipps Cross University Hospital.
+The station is located at the boundary of London fare zone 3 and 4, close to Whipps Cross University Hospital.
 It is a terminus for some services and returns westbound.